bakerjw/CS_Selection/README.md

 Further documentation can be found in the following paper:

-Baker, J. W. and Lee, C. (2016).
+Baker, J. W., and Lee, C. (2018).
 “An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.”
-Journal of Earthquake Engineering (in press).
+Journal of Earthquake Engineering, 22(4), 708–723.